PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 println!("{}", text);
 ```

-The unsafety aspect of current objects is only when they are brough into scope as reference.
-Calling a method on a current object is not unsafe, but still, an unsafe block is required,
+Calling a method on a current object is not unsafe, only if two objects of same type are brought into scope.
-because it is possible to reach unsafe cases in safe Rust code.
 In order to meet the standard of safety, `Current::<T>` can not be constructed safely.

 For example: